mattparker/lamplighthelp/source/16-7-6_Troubleshooting_Custom_Tabs_and_Fields.markdown

       If the correct person or role types are not showing, click on the paper and pen icon to the right of the tab or field name) to edit and update the settings.
 Remember to click on 'save all changes' at the top of the custom fields page before you leave, or you will lose any alterations you have made.

-   - If you have already selected [which tabs to view in your personal settings](help/index/p/16.4.2), you will need to tick any new tabs before they will be visible in profiles.
+   - If you have already selected [which tabs to view in your personal settings](help/index/p/16.4.2), you will need to tick any newly created tabs before they will be visible in profiles.

    ![Selecting Tabs to View in Personal Settings](16.7.6c.png)